xero7689/securities_firm/README.md

 This project uses pytest and pytest-django for testing.
 Tests are configured to run with Django settings automatically.

+**Important**: While Django's development server (`python manage.py runserver`) is suitable for local development and testing, it should **never be used in production environments** due to security and performance limitations.

 1. **Run all tests**:

    ```bash